Seiko Matsuda: 1987–1989

-In December 1989, she released her sixteenth studio album Precious Moment for the first time in one year and 7 months.
-From this album, all the songs in the album are being written by Seiko herself.
-The album debuted at number 6 on the Oricon Weekly Charts.
-In the same month, Seiko launched held concert tour Precious Moment which lasted December 1989 and January 1990.
+After a 19-month hiatus on releasing albums, she released her sixteenth studio album, "Precious Moment", in December 1989, with all songs being written by Seiko herself, and debuted at number 6 on the Oricon Weekly Charts.
+During that same month, Seiko launched her own Precious Moment concert tour, which lasted throughout much of December 1989 and into January 1990.

 1990–1992

-Although some up-and-coming female singers like Namie Amuro and Hamasaki became successful after the end of the 1980s, most "typical" pop idols from Matsuda's era disappeared as the golden age of idols began to fade away, except Matsuda, who was still going strong, releasing single after single.

-After finishing all preparations for personal agency in the late 1989, Seiko could finally make her dreams true-debut in the overseas.
+Although some up-and-coming female singers like Namie Amuro and Hamasaki became successful after the end of the 1980s, most pop idols from Matsuda's era disappeared as the golden age of idols began to fade away, except Matsuda, who was still going strong, releasing single after single.
+After finishing all of her preparations for her personal agency in late 1989, Seiko received her dreams by releasing her songs overseas, including the United States.

-In April 1990, she released her second single All the way to Heaven written by Michael Jay and Michael Cruz.
-The single was released under new stage name Seiko and solely released in England and not in Japan.
-However the single failed to chart at the Rankings.
-On the same month, she released her 6th home-video release Precious Moment, in which includes footage from the live tour Precious Moment in 1989–1990.
-The following single released in July 1990, she released her third single The Right Combination, a duet song with the vocalist from the boyband New Kids on the Block, Donnie Wahlberg.
-Each of the versions released in the different countries contained different B-side track.
-The single has achieved moderate success, sending over 300k copies and charted on the weekly charts in the Canada, Australia, England and in USA's chart board Billboard 100 and Oricon Weekly Charts as well.
-In June 1990, Seiko released her second English album under the same name as stage name-Seiko.
-The album has been released in several countries and Japan included.
-It was promoted in the magazines such as Us Weekly and Intersect. and The album debuted at number 2 on the Oricon Weekly charts and sold over 300k copies in Japan, 150k copies both in United States and Europe and 70k copies in the Southeast Asia.
-It was the first time in ten years for Japanese artists to chart on the Billboard Hot 100 since Yellow Magic Orchestra's "Computer Game" reached number sixty in 1980.
-To promote further album, she released in October 1990 her fourth English single Who's that boy, which was originally included in the album Seiko, however the single version includes re-recording vocals.
-Despite having it as the television commercial song for the Subaru's model Subaru Rex, the single failed to chart at the rankings.
+In April 1990, she released her second single, "All The Way To Heaven", written by Michael Jay and Michael Cruz.
+The single was released under her stage name, Seiko, and solely in England but never had a release in Japan.
+The single failed to chart.
+That same month, she released her 6th home-video release, Precious Moment, which includes footage from her Precious Moment tour in 1989–1990.
+The following single released in late May 1990, "The Right Combination", a duet song with the vocalist from the Boston-based boyband New Kids on the Block, Donnie Wahlberg.
+Each of the versions released in different countries contained different B-side tracks.
+The single achieved moderate success, releasing over 300,000 copies and charted on various weekly charts in Canada, Australia, England, Japan, and reached #54 on the Billboard Hot 100 in the United States in late July.
+Shortly after, Seiko released her second English album in June 1990, also under the same name as stage name-Seiko, and released in several countries including both Japan and the United States, as well as being promoted in magazines including Us Weekly and Intersect.
+The album itself debuted at number 2 on the Oricon Weekly charts and sold over 300,000 copies in Japan, over 150,000 copies in both the United States and Europe, and over 70,000 copies in Southeast Asia.
+To promote the album further, her fourth English single, "Who's That Boy", was released in October 1990.
+The song itself was originally included in her self-titled Seiko album, but the single version includes re-recorded vocals.
+Despite the single failing to reach the rankings, the song itself also made it into television advertisements for the Subaru Rex.